neogeographica/chaintool/docs/advanced-configuration.rst

     "$CHAINTOOL_PYTHON" -m chaintool <arguments>

 However that does require more typing and will prevent chaintool bash completions from triggering.
-To get around those issues you can create a wrapper script named :command:`chaintool`, and place it in a directory that is earlier in your :envvar:`PATH` than the "real" :command:`chaintool` command.
+To get around those issues you can create a wrapper script named ``chaintool``, and place it in a directory that is earlier in your :envvar:`PATH` than the "real" ``chaintool`` command.
 That wrapper script's contents would look something like this:

 .. code-block:: bash